-Set-up Your Shooting Station and Control the Light
+Set Up Your Shooting Station and Control the Light

 Find the Right Angle

-Other cocktails, like the one in the photo, are best photographed from "three-quarters"—it is called three-quarters because it shows about ¾ of your subject: the front, a little side, and the top.
-This angel feels very familiar because it is how we are accustomed to seeing a drink when sitting at a... table.
-Take a little time to find the right angle for your cocktail.Continue to 3 of 3 below.
+Other cocktails, like the one in the photo, are best photographed from "three-quarters"—it is called three-quarters because it shows about 3/4 of your subject: the front, a little side, and the top.
+This angle feels very familiar because it is how we are accustomed to seeing a drink when sitting at a table.
+Take a little time to find the right angle for your cocktail with the tripod.Continue to 4 of 4 below.

 Perfect Your Scene and Cocktail, and Shoot

 Once your light is right and you have found the perfect angle, make sure that you still like the background and surface.
 It might be too similar in color, too overwhelming, or simply not exciting.
-This is also a good time to add props, such as a napkin, a shaker, or another glass.
+This also is a good time to add props, such as a napkin, a shaker, or another glass.

 By now the ice has probably melted and all garnishes are passed their prime.
 So, go ahead take a sip and make a new one.
-If you place your glass in the freezer for a little while you might get a nice "frosted... glass" effect too.
+If you place your glass in the freezer for a little while you might get a nice "frosted glass" effect too.
 With your camera locked in the perfect angle and your props in place, it's easy to swap out the cocktail, add new garnishes and shoot.